What to expect when you visit the Practice

 Vaccinations Given Abroad

 Only MHRA approved vaccines can be added to NIMS (NHS).
-From 8 December patients will be able to book into a regional centre via National Booking Service (NBS) for a vaccination validation appointment.
-Grafton Centre will be one of the regional centres for this service.
+Patients are able to book into a regional centre via National Booking Service (NBS) for a vaccination validation appointment.
+The Grafton Centre will be one of the regional centres for this service.
 You will need to take an ID & Vaccination information with you - this service is by appointment only.
 If the information check meets the requirement for a vaccine record a request will be raised to NIMS.
 The Practice can manually add information to your GP record but this will NOT update or provide a COVID pass.

 You can use this service if you: